 Rules & Guidelines

 Becoming A Member.
-Anyone may join Better Barrel Races by completing a membership application and paying a $55 annual membership fee.
+Anyone may join Better Barrel Races by completing a membership application and paying an annual membership fee.
 Contestants must submit completed application and pay said membership fees before points or Finals qualification credit can be earned.
 Membership in Better Barrel Races (BBR) is a privilege, not a right.
 Membership shall be made by application and is subject to the discretion of the executive committee.
 Membership or application may be terminated or rejected by the executive committee for cause detrimental to the interest of the association, its programs, policies, objective, and harmonious relationship of its members as determined by the executive committee.

 Membership Cards.
 Members will receive a membership card with their membership number printed on it within 3-4 weeks after their application and fees are received in the main office.
 Your membership number must be listed on all entry forms in order to obtain points or Finals qualification credit.
 New or renewing members must submit their completed membership application and fees with their entry in order to obtain points or Finals qualification credit.